rdm4bs/datathon2024/intro_python/README.md

 # Run Jupyter Notebook

-Create new Python virtual environment and activate it
+Create a new virtual environment for Python 3 and activate it

 <table>
 <tr>